 DBS checks are carried out on anyone who works, or even volunteers, with children and vulnerable adults.
 Employers carry out Basic, Standard or Enhanced DBS checks before allowing employees to work with children or vulnerable adults to ensure they are not prohibited from doing so.

-The three types of DBS check search the applicant’s details against various levels of disclosure, depending on the check.
+The three types of DBS checks search the applicant’s details against various levels of disclosure, depending on the check.

 Which DBS Check do I Need?